jakubfijalkowski/hlibsass/README.md

 hLibsass is a low-level binding to [LibSass](https://github.com/sass/libsass "LibSass").
 It provides basic types used by the library along with a FFI interface to the C API.

+This is really low-level library, if you want high-level, more Haskell-friendly library, check out [hSass](https://github.com/jakubfijalkowski/hsass).

 It is available on [Hackage](http://hackage.haskell.org/package/hlibsass).

 [hLibsass' Changelog](CHANGELOG.md)